 - Case Fan: Noctua NH-A12x25 (thank you to Noctua for providing this review sample)

 - Thermal Paste: Noctua NT-H2 (thank you to Noctua for providing this review sample)

 - Power Supply: SilverStone Strider ST1000-PTS 1000W Platinum (thank you to SilverStone for providing this review sample)

 - Operating System: Windows 10 Flash Drive

-Because this is a real-time build video, which means it will span several hours, we decided to break it five distinct episodes.
+Because this is a real-time build video, which means it spans several hours, we decided to break it into five episodes.

 In Episode 1, we dive right into the process of prepping your case for assembly, removing and installing fans, mounting the power supply, and routing all required cables: